onsip/SIP.js/README.md

     throw new Error("Failed to create target URI.");
   }

-  // Create a user agent client to send an INVITE request const inviter = new Inviter(userAgent, target, {
+  // Create a user agent client to establish a session const inviter = new Inviter(userAgent, target, {
     sessionDescriptionHandlerOptions: {
       constraints: { audio: true, video: false }